jscott7/CSVComparer/README.md

 * **Reference file** The first CSV file for the comparison.
 * **Candidate file** The second CSV file for the comparison.
+* **Key** Unique definition of a single CSV Row.
+This can be made from one or more Columns
 * **Break** A single difference between the files.
 There may be multiple breaks.
 * **Orphan** A row in the reference file but not in the candidate file.
 Or vice-versa.
+* **Value Break** A difference in a column value between a row with matching key on Reference and Candidate file

 ## How to use